rust-lang/book/second-edition/src/ch01-02-hello-world.md

 Hello, world!
 ```

 Finally, there's `cargo check`.
-This will check out your code to make sure that
+This will quickly check your code to make sure
-it compiles, but not bother producing an executable:
+that it compiles, but not bother producing an executable:

 ```text
 $ cargo check